Saturday 10 December 2016, 5.30pm

 Overtour, A Guide to Opera for the Chronically Distracted

 Highlights from The Nutcracker

 We need your help!
 We need to transport our fragile instruments to Tuscany for our 2017 Tour by road, and this means paying to hire the van.
 A full symphony orchestra comes with a variety of precious instruments, large and small.
 These are not suitable for transport in an airplane hold as they are too delicate and particularly vulnerable to changes in temperature and pressure.
 Many cannot be taken in the cabin due to size restrictions.
 We therefore have to transport our instruments by a van driven by a couple of members of the orchestra.

 Any donation will help us meet our goal.
 Rewards include concert tickets, CDs and more!
 We have chosen to use Crowdfunder for this project.
 Click the Crowdfunder logo below, or visit tinyurl.com/eso-italy to find out more.
 You can donate as much or as little as you like, we are supremely grateful for any contribution.

 Ealing Symphony on BBC Radio 3

-Remember that our CDs are not available to the public, they are only available to our Members and our Friends.
-If you like the recording and would like to hear more, become a Friend!
+Remember that our CDs are not publicly available, they are only available to our Members and our Friends.
+If you liked the recording and would like to hear more, become a Friend!